-Loss on Debt Extinguishment.
-We did not record a significant amount of loss on debt extinguishment during the three months ended June 30, 2022.
-We recorded a loss on debt extinguishment of \$102.5 million during the three months ended June 30, 2021 due to the redemption of the 5.375% Senior Notes due 2027.
+Gain on Debt Extinguishment.
+We did not record a significant amount of gain on debt extinguishment during the three months ended September 30, 2022 and 2021.

 Income Taxes.
 We operate as a REIT for U.S. federal income tax purposes.
 As a REIT, we are generally not subject to U.S. federal income taxes on our taxable income distributed to stockholders.
 We intend to distribute or have distributed the entire taxable income generated by the operations of our REIT and QRSs for the tax years ending December 31, 2022 and 2021, respectively.
-As such, other than state income taxes and foreign income and withholding taxes, no provision for income taxes has been included for our REIT and QRSs in the accompanying condensed consolidated financial statements for the three months ended June 30, 2022 and 2021.
+As such, other than state income taxes and foreign income and withholding taxes, no provision for income taxes has been included for our REIT and QRSs in the accompanying condensed consolidated financial statements for the three months ended September 30, 2022 and 2021.